History of Riyadh in Timeline

 In 2022, the Saudi Esports Federation organized the Gamers8 festival.

-In July 2024, the plan to create the Sports Boulevard which will include the world's tallest sports tower was approved.
+In July 2024 the plan to create the Sports Boulevard, which will include the world's tallest sports tower, was approved.
+This is part of a $23 billion project meant to enlarge green spaces within the city.

-Gamers8 will be replaced by the Esports World Cup in 2024, which boasts a total prize pool of over $60 million.
+In 2024, Gamers8 would be replaced by the Esports World Cup, which boasts a total prize pool of over $60 million.

 2024: Riyadh Bus network transported 50 million passengers